waqaarali/discourse-6dc-tipper/README.md

 # Configuring Tipping ability

 ## Adding a Network Chain ID
 For the tipping functionality to work, this is a crucial point in configuration.
-Choose a Blockchain Network you would like to your users to be locked to such as Avalanche, Ethereum, BSC etc.
+Choose a Blockchain Network you would like your users to be locked to such as Avalanche, Ethereum, BSC etc.
 ![Adding a Network Chain ID](https://github.com/waqaarali/discourse-6dc-tipper/assets/109590536/5bad2a54-d5ee-4cc2-8d5d-a7a9701a5a49, "Adding a Network Chain ID")

 ## Adding ERC-20 Contract